keystonejs/keystone-nightwatch-e2e/README.md

 ## Overview
-This is an overview of the end-2-end UI/functional testing framework for KeystoneJS and keystoneJS applications.
 UI/functional end-to-end tests ensure regression coverage of all aspects of a KeystoneJS application as well as ensures that KeystoneJS itself has not regressed on the application functionality.
 The tests use a real keystone application and should do so with as much available configuration as possible.
 Please note that this is not a